 - Advertising credits

-Because Etsy is a marketplace rather than an ecommerce platform, your inventory is not included in your store account – you have to keep track of this yourself.
+Because Etsy is a marketplace rather than an ecommerce platform, your inventory isn’t included in your store account – you have to keep track of this yourself.

 Overall, Etsy sums it up nicely with its “simple, powerful tools”.
-They’re not the most impressive ecommerce features out there, but for small scale selling of homemade and craft products, it’s a good range.
+They’re not the most impressive ecommerce features out there, but for small-scale selling of homemade and craft products, it’s an appropriate range.

-Shopify has an extensive app store so you can add whatever you want to your website.
-This gives you ultimate customization and a whole load of powerful extras to choose from!
+Shopify also has an extensive app store, housing over 8,000 apps to add extra functionality to your website.
+You can add whatever you want, for example, you could add chatbots, automatic dropshipping, and currency converters, among many other tools.
+This gives you ultimate customization, and a whole load of powerful extras to choose from.

-Here’s a list of just some of the features you get across Shopify’s plans:
+Here’s a list of just some of the features you get across all Shopify plans:

 - Discount codes